-Discovered underneath aluminum siding in 1989, this cabin has since served as a local gathering place for Glen Carbon residents, hosting events like field trips, apple butter festivals, pioneer days, sewing circles, and more.
+Discovered underneath aluminum siding in 1989 and restored shortly after, this cabin has since served as a local gathering place for Glen Carbon residents, hosting events like field trips, apple butter festivals, pioneer days, sewing circles, and more.

 The Village of Glen Carbon is proud to share this history with you.
 Stop by to view the inside of the cabin through its new glass doors and read more about its construction, discovery, and restoration on the front porch podium or by clicking information panel.

 Yanda Log Cabin Events:

 2023 Open House Dates: